These quick sourdough discard waffles are crunchy and golden on the outside and soft and fluffy on the inside.

 Why You Will Love This Recipe

-- The sourdough waffle recipe comes together very quickly and doesn’t need any rising time since baking soda is used as the leavening agent.
+- This Sourdough Waffle Recipe comes together quickly and doesn’t need any rising time since baking soda is used as the leavening agent.

 - You can use sourdough starter at any stage.
 Use unfed sourdough starter, recently fed starter or sourdough discard you have been storing in the refrigerator.

-- These waffles are a great way to use up excess starter and unfed sourdough discard.
+- These sourdough waffles are a great way to use up excess starter and unfed sourdough discard.

 - This recipe is also freezer friendly.
 Whip up a double batch and save some in the freezer for another day of the week.